errorcalc/PackagesGenerator/README.md

 ## Example:
 For example see https://github.com/errorcalc/FreeEsVclComponents, "Packages" dir.

-##License:
+## License:

-This project has two licenses, you can select one of three license:
+This project has three licenses, you can select one of three license:

 1) Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
 That means that you can use the product for non commercial purposes.